TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance: Design of

-\tool addresses the aforementioned challenges using {\em neuron provenance}.
-An overview of the \tool is shown in Figure~\ref{fig:provenance}.
-At a high level, \tool dynamically tracks the lineage of the global model at the neuron level and identifies the most influential clients against a given prediction by the global model (\globalModel) on an input. \tool only utilizes the information already available at the aggregator.
-It does not require any additional modifications on the client's side \ie it does not require any changes in the FL underlying training algorithm.
-It comprises four steps: (1) isolating activated neurons of the global model for a given input, (2) finding the most influential neurons among activated neurons in the global model, (3) tracing the contribution of each client in all the activated neurons, (4) and finally computing the total contribution of each client in the global model.
-These four steps collectively contribute to constructing a comprehensive end-to-end provenance graph, which is utilized to debug the contributions of clients in the given prediction of the global model.
-Algorithm~\ref{algo:provfl} outlines the design of \tool, and the subsequent sections provide detailed explanations of each step.
+\tool addresses the aforementioned challenges using \textbf{{\em neuron provenance}}.
+At a high level, \tool dynamically tracks the lineage of the global model at the neuron level and identifies the most influential clients against a given prediction by the global model (\globalModel) on an input.
+Enabling provenance at the neuron level solves the complexities of different neural networks architectural design (\eg number of layers and parameters, different activation functions) and enables \tool to work in cross domains such as image and text classification tasks.

+In essence, \tool first identifies the influential neurons by jointly analyzing neuron activations, the layers the neurons are in, and gradients with respect to individual neurons in the global model for a given test input.
+Next, \tool precisely quantifies the individual contribution of each corresponding neuron from every participating client to the neurons in the global model.
+Finally, \tool computes the total contribution of each client to the global model.
+These steps collectively construct a comprehensive end-to-end provenance graph, which is used to debug the contributions of clients in the given prediction of the global model.
+Algorithm~\ref{algo:provfl} outlines the design of \tool.